Alumni Fellows Program

 Fellows would work closely with program faculty to create an individualized plan; we welcome applicants to suggest additional or alternative roles that fit with their specific areas of interest and expertise.
 As well, we would like to develop, with each Fellow, a plan for involvement after the Fellowship period ends.

 Each year we will accept up to two Fellows, who must be graduates of the Mid-Career Program.
 An honorarium of $2000- will be awarded to each Fellow upon completion of their fellowship, along with pre-approved expenses for activities related to the Fellowship plan.
 Fellows will work directly with Michael Johanek, Director, Mid-Career Doctoral Program in Educational Leadership, and Sharon Ravitch, Director, Executive Leadership Development.
-The Program’s research assistant, Heather Curl, will provide support as needed.
+The Program’s research assistant, Kathy Rho, will provide support as needed.
 While some of the responsibilities outlined above will be on-site, much of this can be accomplished remotely.

 Applicants will provide the following in their application: